GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

 # ASSEMBLING
 First let's check that the setup works as expected while outside the machine so you don't have it all installed and realise just afterwards it's not reading any temperature because of a faulty component or the SSR doesn't switch between the ON/OFF modes.

-?>**Note 1 - No permanent connections are needed during testing, so no soldering needed for now.**
+?>**Note 1 - No permanent connections are needed during testing, so no soldering needed for now (excludes soldering pins to arduino and expansion board).**
 >
 ?>**Note 2 - All LV(low voltage) sides of the boards will connect to a single 5V and GND rail on the Arduino.**
 >